 Doctoral students must complete 72 points of post-undergraduate coursework (about 18 courses).
 This may include credits earned during M.A. work at NYU or transfer credits from another graduate institution.

 The Ph.D. program in French literature prepares students to teach in all areas of French and Francophone literature, stressing both breadth and depth through research seminars and qualifying exams.
 Ph.D. students in French literature will complete coursework in all seven fields--Medieval, Renaissance, 17th century, 18th century, 19th century, and 20th century and Francophone literatures--as well as a proseminar in textual analysis.
 The program also trains students to be outstanding researchers and important contributors in the field which best speaks to their intellectual passions.

-The Interdisciplinary Program in French Literature enables students to conjoin the study of literature with cinema, fine arts, music or with the social and human sciences (history, linguistics, politics, sociology, anthropology).
+Students in the French Literature track are allowed to take on an interdisciplinary approach to their studies that will enable them to conjoin the study of literature with cinema, fine arts, music or with the social and human sciences (history, linguistics, politics, sociology, anthropology).
 Students design a course of doctoral study that reflects their special interests and takes advantage of the exceptionally rich resources of New York University (Institute of French Studies, Medieval and Renaissance Studies, Dramatic Literature, Theatre History, Cinema Studies, etc.).
-To enter the program, students must apply after the completion of the M.A. in French Literature and during their first semester of doctoral studies.
+Interested students should meet with the Director of Graduate Studies to discuss their desired track.